sohambhattacharyya/sohambhattacharyya.github.io/_posts/2017-09-25-Introduction-to-DSP-using-MATLAB-Part-II.markdown

 end
 X = x1 * x2;
 ```
-Notice the Command Window shows the two output sequences of the 8-point and 50-point DFT.
+Notice that the Command Window shows the two output sequences of the 8-point and 50-point DFT.

 ![Magnitude and phase response of the DFT of a sequence](/img/dsp_matlab_2/blog1.jpg)

 ### Inverse DFT of a Sequence

-`conv` function does the job here.
 ```matlab
 %% Inverse DFT of a sequence
 X = [4,1+i,0,1,-i,0,1+i,1-i];